A Date with Elvis (The Cramps album)

 The album was dedicated to Ricky Nelson, whose version of the song "Lonesome Town" (covered by the Cramps on their first EP Gravest Hits and later included on compilation album ...Off the Bone) was a US hit single in 1958.
 It is also significant in that it is the only Cramps album to feature vocals by guitarist Poison Ivy, on "Kizmiaz" (as well as on the B-side "Get Off the Road" included on the 1990 reissue).

 Critical reception

 Robert Palmer, in The New York Times, praised the album and called it the band's best.
 He wrote: "After a decade together, the Cramps have learned to focus and intensify their inventive revisions of rock-and-roll tradition and their playfully anarchic spirit."
 The A to X of Alternative Music called it the band's "most effective distillation of psychedelia, punk and rock'n'roll."
+Spin said, "The new Cramps have less edge.
+They've betrayed their retropurism by recording in stereo and adding bass lines to some of the tracks.
+The departure of hallucinatory axman Brian Gregory leaves the Cramps somewhat less nasty, but they have gotten better at what they do best—humorously exploiting their obsession with Trash."